-Here, we describe the material elements of our compensation program for the Named Executive Officers during 2021 as administered by the Compensation Committee.
-This analysis also provides an overview of our executive compensation philosophy, including our principal compensation policies and practices, for our Named Executive Officers.
-Finally, we explain how and why the Compensation Committee arrived at the specific compensation decisions for our Named Executive Officers in 2021 and discuss the key factors that the Compensation Committee considered in determining their compensation.
+In this CD&A, we describe the material elements of our compensation program for the NEOs during 2022 as administered by the Compensation Committee.
+This analysis also provides an overview of our executive compensation philosophy, including our principal compensation policies and practices, for our NEOs.
+Finally, we explain how and why the Compensation Committee arrived at the specific compensation decisions for our Named Executive Officers in 2022 and discuss the key factors that the Compensation Committee considered in determining their compensation.

-2021 Business Results
+2022 Business Results